towardsthecloud/aws-cdk-landing-zone-roadmap/README.md

 - Provides centralized identity management across all AWS accounts

 ### 5. Batteries included
-- Uses CloudFormation stacksets to automatically provision the AWS accounts in the organization
+- Uses CloudFormation StackSets to automatically provision the AWS accounts in the organization
-- Multi-region is supported for the stacksets
+- Multi-region is supported for the StackSets
 - Adds observability tools including notifications to keep you in control
 - Bootstraps your AWS workload accounts so you can immediately start developing on it.

+## Delivery & Maintenance Options

+This Landing Zone is deployed by Towards the Cloud as a productized implementation (also available via AWS Marketplace).
+After handover, you choose how it’s operated:

+- **Self-managed**: Your team owns day-to-day operations and upgrades.
+We provide support for questions about the architecture, code, and operational guidance.
+- **Managed service**: We maintain, update, and continuously improve the Landing Zone as new features ship.

+Compare what’s included in each option and see pricing: https://towardsthecloud.com/pricing

 # Features